 Your parent can bring any of her personal items that can fit in the apartment.
 Your parent may bring furniture, too.

 Can a senior be denied?

 It is possible.
-Once the facility evaluates your parent’s health, the team will decide if he or she is a good candidate.
+Once the community evaluates your parent’s health, the team will decide if he or she is a good candidate.
 If your parent needs more care than assisted living provides, the team most likely will refer him or her to skilled nursing, also known as a nursing home.